|

 & Images

-the human psyche - for lack of a better way to describe it – archetypes
+In the human psyche - for lack of a better way to describe it –

 I'm

-question is Cleopatra/Helen an archetype?
-(And I'm assuming here that
+the question is Cleopatra/Helen an archetype?
+(And I'm assuming here

-they were referring to Helen of Troy) But certain
+that they were referring to Helen of Troy) But

-"larger-than-life" historical and/or mythical figures seem to act as "hooks"
+certain "larger-than-life" historical and/or mythical figures seem to

-figures, over time, become "archetypal images" which represent and help
+"larger-than-life" figures, over time, become "archetypal images" that

-explain (paint a picture, put a face on) the ineffable, indescribable
+represent and help explain (paint a picture, put a face on) the ineffable,

 Do